soitun/BotBrowser/profiles/README.md

 await page.goto("https://abrahamjuliot.github.io/creepjs/");
 ```

-⚠️ Important: With automation frameworks (Puppeteer/Playwright), use the `--proxy-server` flag instead of framework‑specific proxy options (like `page.authenticate()` or a `proxy` parameter in `launch()`).
+⚠️ Important: When using frameworks (Puppeteer/Playwright), use the `--proxy-server` flag instead of framework‑specific proxy options (like `page.authenticate()` or a `proxy` parameter in `launch()`).
 This ensures BotBrowser can derive accurate timezone/locale from the proxy IP.

 ---